 After attending a grievance hearing, you are likely to receive a written grievance outcome.
 The timing and content of the grievance outcome can have significant implications on your employment.
+The grievance outcome and appeal are often crucial aspects of a grievance process.

 How you respond to the grievance outcome will depend on the decision reached by your employer, but where you go from here is often important, particularly if your grievance was not upheld.